-The IoT continues to reach into and connect ever more nooks and crannies of daily life.
-A December 2020 report by the WEF, researched in collaboration with PwC, warns that when it comes to governance, that thick web of connections has plenty of gaping holes—and the gap between the IoT’s potential risks and the structures needed to mitigate them is widening.
+The Internet of Things (IoT) continues to reach into and connect ever more nooks and crannies of daily life.
+A report by the World Economic Forum (WEF), researched in collaboration with PwC, warns that when it comes to governance, that thick web of connections has plenty of gaping holes — and the gap between IoT’s potential risks and the structures needed to mitigate them is widening.

-No surprise there: standards and laws usually lag technological advances.
-But when a technology is as pervasive, indispensable—and as unstoppable—as IoT, the stakes are so much higher.
+No surprise there: Standards and laws usually lag behind technological advances.
+But when a technology is as pervasive, indispensable — and unstoppable — as IoT, the stakes are so much higher.

-We build on that central premise here in the risk areas identified as having the highest impact: safety and security, and privacy and trust—issues that cross geographic boundaries and touch consumers, enterprises and governing bodies alike.
+We build on that central premise here in the risk areas identified as having the highest impact: safety and security, and privacy and trust — issues that cross geographic boundaries and touch consumers, enterprises and governing bodies alike.
 It’s not an unfamiliar refrain.
-In our 2019 IoT survey, businesses cited cybersecurity, privacy concerns and an uncertain regulatory environment as the biggest drags on IoT’s potential.
+In our 2019 IoT survey, businesses cited concerns about cybersecurity and privacy concerns and an uncertain regulatory environment as the biggest drags on IoT’s potential.

-Nevertheless, the WEF report does contain some good news.
-Both industry groups and governments are actively working to respond to the risks uncovered here—and they’re seeing some real traction.
+The WEF report does contain some good news.
+Both industry groups and governments are actively working to respond to the risks uncovered here — and they’re seeing some real traction.

-Many businesses still operate as though security and privacy were optional.
-If the surge of cyber attack in 2020 and the growing revulsion around perceived privacy abuses have taught us anything, it’s that privacy and security are a business imperative.
-Those who want to break away from old habits can do so by strategically building in four basic principles:
+Many businesses still operate as if security and privacy were optional.
+But they aren’t, as the surge of cyberattacks in 2020 and the growing revulsion around perceived privacy abuses have taught us.
+For those who want to break away from old habits, how should they proceed?
+The key is to build in four basic principles, by design.

 What makes IoT so promising also makes it extremely vulnerable.
-The IoT is complex and huge with billions of data-collecting endpoints—some with flimsy security—connected wirelessly to the cloud and controlled by sophisticated software programs across multiple jurisdictions.
+IoT is complex and huge with billions of data-collecting endpoints — some with flimsy security — connected wirelessly to the cloud and controlled by sophisticated software programs across multiple jurisdictions.
 Identifying the root cause of a cyber attack is difficult because of the decentralized and sprawling nature of the networks.
 Little wonder that bad actors have had a field day exploiting it.

 The sheer scope, volume and intimacy of data being surrendered by humans to devices every day is staggering.
 Who is collecting, connecting and sharing these oceans of daily data?
 Who is responsible for safeguarding access to these billions of bits of sensitive information?